Extreme depolarization for any spin: Conclusion

-In the case of anisotropic depolarisation, we first related the initial purity loss rate to the variances of the spin components in a pure state [Eq.~\eqref{eq:purity_variances}].
+In the case of anisotropic depolarization, we first related the initial purity loss rate to the variances of the spin components in a pure state [Eq.~\eqref{eq:purity_variances}].
 We then showed for any spin that the maximum purity loss rate at short times is achieved by the GHZ states for $\gamma_z>\gamma_{\perp z}$ and by the balanced Dicke state for $\gamma_z<\gamma_{\perp z}$.
-As for the dynamics at longer times, we have completely identified the pure states of $N=2$ and $N=4$ qubits that display the lowest purity after an arbitrary fixed time.
+As for the dynamics at longer times, we have completely identified the pure states of $N=2$ and $4$ qubits that display the lowest purity after an arbitrary fixed time.
 The extremal states for $N=4$ were found to exhibit a transition from the GHZ/balanced Dicke state to a parametric anticoherent state given by Eq.~\eqref{mustate}.

-Regarding the perspectives of this work, the entanglement dynamics for anisotropic depolarisation was only touched upon and deserves further investigation.
+Regarding the perspectives of this work, the entanglement dynamics for anisotropic depolarization was only touched upon and deserves further investigation.
 In particular, the question remains whether entanglement between the constituent qubits is a necessary condition for superdecoherence to occur in this case.
-Another perspective this work suggests is to analyse the potential of anticoherent spin states, which we have shown to be the most sensitive to isotropic depolarisation, for quantum parameter estimation and quantum sensing strategies based on decoherence, in line with the works~\cite{2020Gebia, Kuk21}.
-Finally, recent experiments that exploit the electron spin of dysprosium atoms whose ground state has an angular momentum $j=8$ suggests that some of the predictions made in this work can already be verified in the laboratory~\cite{2021Satoor}.
+Another perspective this work suggests is to analyze the potential of anticoherent spin states, which we have shown to be the most sensitive to isotropic depolarization, for quantum parameter estimation and quantum sensing strategies based on decoherence, in line with the works~\cite{2014Rozema,2020Gebia, Kuk21}.
+Finally, recent experiments with multiphoton quantum states~\cite{2014Rozema} or the electron spin of dysprosium atoms whose ground state has an angular momentum $j=8$~\cite{2021Satoor} suggests that some of the predictions made in this work can already be verified in the laboratory.

-100pt \acknowledgments Computational resources were provided by the Consortium des Equipements de Calcul Intensif (CECI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No. 2.5020.11.
-Most of the computations were done with the Julia programming language, in particular using the DifferentialEquations.jl package~\cite{Rac17}.
-We thank François Damanet for comments on the manuscript.

 \begin{widetext}